 Not only is marshmallow fluff delicious and sweet, it’s great for things like fluffernutter sandwiches or a quick way to make rice krispies bars or fudge.
 And when you need it ASAP, but the stores are closed or you just don’t feel like making the run, there’s a quick and easy way to make it yourself.

-All you need for this homemade marshmallow fluff recipe?
+Ingredients for the easiest homemade marshmallow fluff recipe?

 Marshmallows and corn syrup.

-NOTE: If you are looking for a homemade marshmallow fluff recipe without corn syrup try THIS RECIPE.
+NOTE: If you are looking for a homemade marshmallow fluff recipe without corn syrup keep scrolling.

 Mini marshmallows will be the easiest for you to use because you are going to be melting them in a double broiler and they’ll melt the fastest.